renpy/renpy/sphinx/source/label.rst

 Return Statement
 ----------------

-The return statement pops the top location off of the call stack, and transfers control to it.
-If the call stack is empty, the return statement performs a full restart of Ren'Py.
+The return statement pops the top statement off of the call stack, and transfers control to it.
+If the call stack is empty, the return statement restarts Ren'Py, returning control to the main menu.

 If the optional expression is given to return, it is evaluated, and it's result is stored in the _return variable.
 This variable is dynamically scoped to each